Recently, we had a Florida medical malpractice client by the name of Fatima. While we care about all our clients, Fatima's story struck us.

 - Misdiagnosis of a condition, an error that would not have happened if the case was in the hands of a specialist

-- Further treatment costs.
-When a patient is not referred to a specialist, an injury or illness could become worse and require additional treatment.
+- Further treatment costs: Medical costs, dialysis, medications When a patient is not referred to a specialist, an injury or illness could become worse and require additional treatment.
 This cost can be included in an injury compensation claim.

-- Loss of income.
-A patient may be required to take additional time off work to receive treatment.
+- Loss of income: Lost wages, lost earning potential A patient may be required to take additional time off work to receive treatment.

-- Emotional distress.
-A great deal of pain can cause much distress for both the patient and his or her family.
+- Pain and suffering and other expenses A great deal of pain can cause much distress for both the patient and his or her family.